emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Nomad
 Traveling far and wide, you picked up basic tactics for surviving on the road and in unknown lands, getting by with few supplies and even fewer comforts.
 As an adventurer, you travel still, often into even more dangerous places.

 Choose two ability boosts.
-One must be to Constitution or Wisdom, and one is a free ability boost.
+One must be to Might or Wisdom, and one is a free ability boost.

 You're proficient in the Survival skill, and a lore skill, and four Skills of your choice related to one terrain you traveled in (such as Desert Lore or Swamp Lore).
 You gain the Assurance Talent and two other Talents of your choice with Survival.

 ## Prisoner
 You might have been imprisoned for crimes (whether you were guilty or not), or enslaved for some part of your upbringing.
 In your adventuring life, you take full advantage of your newfound freedom.

 Choose two ability boosts.
-One must be to Strength or Constitution, and one is a free ability boost.
+One must be to Might or Might, and one is a free ability boost.

 You're proficient in the Stealth skill, the Underworld lore skill, and four Skills of your choice.
 You gain the Smuggler Talent and two other Talents of your choice.

 ## Sailor
 You heard the call of the sea from a young age.
 Perhaps you signed onto a merchant’s vessel, joined the navy, or even fell in with a crew of pirates and scalawags.

 Choose two ability boosts.
-One must be to Strength or Dexterity, and one is a free ability boost.
+One must be to Might or Dexterity, and one is a free ability boost.

 You're proficient in the Athletics skill, the Sailing lore skill, and four Skills of your choice.
 You gain the Shape Water Talent and two other Talents of your choice.